mahjong-hamburg/resources/buying_a_set_and_a_mat.md

 # Buying a set and a mat

 One of the main brands of mahjong tiles in Japan is AMOS (アモス), produced by Taiyo Chemicals (大洋技研株式会社).
 They currently offer four different sets, two different mats, and a set-and-mat combo.
 You can see the contents of each set in this video: https://www.youtube.com/watch?v=LUwu27IoCJM .
+There are other producers as well - if it's sold in Japan, it should have everything you need.

 If I'm not mistaken, the last World Riichi Championship used Junk Mats and the Amos Masters sets (the same ones I bring to the meetups).